bchoi12/birdtown/README.md

 birdtown is a multiplayer arena shooter built for the web

-Play against your friends in multiple different modes and yell at each other through proximity voice chat.
+Share a link with your friends and start playing instantly--no login or install needed.

 ## Status